If a brain injury damages the basal ganglia, you may experience problems with balance, posture, and certain movements.

 The basal ganglia control that process.
 They are in charge of directing which muscles should activate and which need to relax.
 They do this by sending inhibitory or excitatory signals to the right muscle groups.

 For example, to pick up a fork, you must extend your arm first, which means your bicep muscle cannot fire while this is happening.
-Otherwise, your arm would just contract.
+Otherwise, your arm would just contract and your elbow would stay bent, not allowing you to reach forward.

 The basal ganglia, therefore, will send signals to your bicep, telling it to relax.
 This allows you to extend your arm easily.